Harshkumar-11/MediGuide-Healthcare-Chatbot/README.md

 # MediGuide – Healthcare Chatbot

 ## 📌 Overview
 MediGuide is a **Java-based Healthcare Chatbot** designed to assist users with preliminary medical guidance.
 Through a conversational interface, the chatbot collects symptoms, analyzes them using **decision-tree logic**, and predicts possible diseases.
-It then provides recommended medicines, precautions, and diet suggestions.
+It then provides recommended medicines, precautions, and diet suggestions

 This project aims to improve accessibility to basic medical knowledge and reduce dependency on frequent doctor visits for minor health concerns.